howtographql/howtographql/content/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 </Instruction>

 The implementation is almost trivial.
-You're executing the `ALL_LINKS_SEARCH_QUERY` manually, retrieve the `links` from the response that's returned by the server to finally put them into the component's `state` from where they can be rendered.
+You're executing the `ALL_LINKS_SEARCH_QUERY` manually and retrieving the `links` from the response that's returned by the server.
+Then these links are put into the component's `state` so that they can be rendered.

 Go ahead and test the app by running `yarn start` in a Terminal and navigating to `http://localhost:3000/search`.
 Then type a search string into the text field, click the _search_-button and verify the links that are returned fit the filter conditions.